 Activation rate is a crucial metric because it directly influences revenue.
-If customers realize the value of your product during the trial phase, only then do they become convinced to pay for it.
-The impact of activation on MRR is also the highest among the pirate metrics.
-Moreover, with this rate, you can also see how well you are spending on acquiring new customers.
+If customers realize the value of your product during the trial phase, only then will they become convinced to pay for it.
+Moreover, with this rate, you can identify which phases of the process users are more prone to get activated in, allowing you to optimize your spending on acquiring and activating new customers.

-Churn rate is the percentage at which customers stop using your service.
+Churn rate is the rate of subscribed customers that stop using your product.
 There are many reasons why customers churn.
-It may be due to a failure to meet customers’ expectations, poor onboarding or customer service, or natural causes.
+It may be due to a failure to meet customers’ expectations, poor onboarding or customer service, or a variety of other reasons.

-Higher churn indicates more customers and revenue lost.
+A high churn rate indicates that a lot of customers have stopped using your product, which directly translates to lost revenue.
 Therefore, the churn rate is crucial for measuring revenue and growth potential.
-Although some customer churn is inevitable, ideally, it should be low.
+Although some customer churn is inevitable, the number should ideally be low.
 A general benchmark is 5%-7% for annual churn in the SaaS industry.

-To find the churn rate, divide the number of customers who churned in a period by the number of customers you had at the beginning of that period.
+To find the churn rate, divide the number of customers who stopped using your product in a period by the number of customers you had at the beginning of that period.

 Net Promoter Score (NPS) is a widely used product metric that measures how satisfied, and loyal your customers are with a business or product.
 It is measured by asking a question that goes like, “How likely are you to recommend product X to a friend or colleague?”

 Respondents answer this question on a scale of 0-10, where 0 is least likely, and 10 is very likely.
 Those who rate you 9-10 are the promoters, and those who rate you 0-6 are detractors.
 The NPS is found by subtracting the percentage of detractors from the percentage of promoters.
 The score can range from -100 to 100, where 40 is considered a good score for a SaaS.